Modular representations and the homotopy of low rank $p$-local $CW$-complexes: Geometrically realizing Theorem ( )

 $\qqed$ \end{theorem}

-The factors in this decomposition are of direct interest to the homotopy theory of $\Omega\Sigma X$.
-Ideally, these factors can be broken down into more familiar spaces.
-Since $L_{k}(X)$ is a homotopy retract of $X^{(k)}$, one can start by searching for splittings of $X^{(k)}$.
+The $L_{k}(X)$ are therefore of direct interest to homotopy theory of $\Omega\Sigma X$.
+It would be ideal to split these into more familiar spaces.
+One could start by searching for splittings of $X^{(k)}$, and then use the fact that $L_{k}(X)$ is a homotopy retract of $X^{(k)}$.
 A comprehensive look at the finest possible $2$-primary splittings of $X^{(k)}$ for $X$ a $2$-cell complex can be found in~\cite{WS3}.

-In the following theorem we give criteria for the existence of a certain homotopy retract of $L_{n\ell+1}(X)$.
+The following proposition gives a criteria for the existence of a certain homotopy retract of $L_{n\ell+1}(X)$.

 \begin{proposition} Fix $n>0$ and $\ell>1$ such that $n\ell+1$ is prime to $p$, and take the integers $c_{n,\ell}$ and $d_{n,\ell}$ in Theorem~(\ref{T1}).